seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 If success, then you're now ready to create a new geoprocessing project in your devcontainer environment.

 * To stop devcontainer at any time
-  * `Cmd-Shift-P` to open command palette and type `“Reopen locally”` to find command and hit Enter.
+  * `Cmd-Shift-P` to open command palette and type `“DevContainers: Rebuild and Reopen locally”` to find command and hit Enter.
-* To restart
+  * Choose `Local Workspace`
+  * Your devcontainer will now bootstrap, downloading the geoprocessing docker image and installing everything.
+* Notice the bottom left blue icon in your vscode window.
+It may say `Opening remote connection` and eventually will say `Dev Container: Geoprocessing`.
+This is telling you that this VSCode window is running in a devcontainer environment.
+* To exist your VSCode back out of this devcontainer session, click the blue icon in the bottom left, and click `Reopen locally`.
-* To see and manage your devcontainers
+* To see and manage your dev containers (or restart)
-  * Make sure you stop your active VSCODE devcontainer sessions and `"Reopen locally"` first.
+  * Make sure you stop your active VSCODE devcontainer session first.
   * Open the Remote Explorer panel in the left sidebar.
   * You can delete any existing devcontainers and volumes to start over.
   * You can also see and delete them from the Docker Desktop app, but it might not be obvious which containers and volumes are which.